-Research and scholarship activities are primarily focused on developing and applying ideas from the tradition of critical systems thinking (CST) to evaluation praxis, environmental management, organisational management, and international development.
-Current and past activities include involvement with: the Silwood Park Group - an international grouping of experts in the fields of conservation biology, evaluation, and systems thinking, in a purposeful systems design of innovative evaluation for conservation interventions, coordinated by the Imperial College London and the United States Environmental Protection Agency; US AID support for collaboration with partners in southern Africa to explore cooperative wetland management in Limpopo Basin; European funding to support Parliamentary involvement with developmental evaluation; ESRC – supported work in using critical systems heuristics for community wetland management in Guyana; EPSRC - supported work on critical systems thinking for energy security; and EU funding for supporting Social Learning in Water Management (SLIM).
+Current and past activities include involvement with: supporting competency framing for systems thinking and capabilitiy-enhancement for systems thinking in practice at the workplace (originally funded by eSTEeM -the OU Centre for Pedagogy in STEM subjects); Systems Thinking Africa - a network of practitioners from different sectors in different countries, based in Johannesburg, South Africa, responsible for supporting systems thinking in practice at the workplace; the Silwood Park Group - an international grouping of experts in the fields of conservation biology, evaluation, and systems thinking, in a purposeful systems design of innovative evaluation for conservation interventions, coordinated by the Imperial College London and the United States Environmental Protection Agency; World Bank evaluation of the Climate Investment Fund, as part of Consortium led by Community Science from USA and Emerald Network from UK; US AID support for collaboration with partners in southern Africa to explore cooperative wetland management in Limpopo Basin; European funding to support Parliamentary involvement with developmental evaluation; ESRC – supported work in using critical systems heuristics for community wetland management in Guyana; EPSRC - supported work on critical systems thinking for energy security; and EU funding for supporting Social Learning in Water Management (SLIM).